10 best graphic design project management software tools for creative teams in 2026

 Price

 Filestage offers a Free plan with unlimited files, versions, reviewers, and team members.
-This package is mainly meant for smaller teams and freelancers, offering a few projects and limited storage.
+This package is designed for small teams and freelancers, offering a few projects and limited storage.

-Larger teams can choose between Basic (for $49/month), Professional (for $249/month), or Enterprise (contact sales) packages depending on the number of projects they need to handle at the same time.
+Larger teams can choose from Basic ($109/month), Professional ($299/month), or Enterprise (contact sales) packages, depending on the number of projects they need to manage simultaneously.

 Best for companies of all sizes due to its flexible pricing

-Since Filestage offers everything from a free package designed to serve freelancers to an enterprise package for large companies, this tool can be helpful to a wide range of users.
+Since Filestage offers everything from a free plan for freelancers to an enterprise package for large companies, this tool can be helpful to a wide range of users.
 Filestage is also the best design approval software for a fast and efficient review and approval process.

 Additional uses

-Thanks to its robust integration with Zapier, Filestage helps its users automate many repetitive tasks related to the graphic design project.
-For instance, you can set up automated messages in Slack or Microsoft Teams whenever your file changes its status in Filestage.
+Thanks to its robust Zapier integration, Filestage helps users automate many repetitive tasks related to graphic design projects.
+For instance, you can set up automated messages in Slack or Microsoft Teams whenever your file status changes in Filestage.

-Or, in other cases, you can create automated actions to import every email attachment from a specific group of senders to Filestage for review.
-This way, you can make sure to always complete all of the tasks.
+Alternatively, you can set up automated actions to import all email attachments from a specific set of senders into Filestage for review.
+This way, you can ensure you always complete all tasks.

 Centralize your design approval workflows